 Libya uses education as a tool of development.
 The curriculum in public schools is often set according to skills that are required in the working sector.
-Incentives are also created to encourage students to study those fields.
-All of this is done in the hopes of replacing foreign workers by skilled Libyan workers.
+Incentives are also created to encourage students to study in those fields.
+All of this is done in the hopes of replacing foreign workers with skilled Libyan workers.

 Finding a school in Libya that upholds the standard of education expats expect for their children can seem like a daunting task.
 Choosing the appropriate school will have a significant impact on the child’s transition to expat life in Libya.